renovatebot/docker-renovate/docs/gitlab.md

 ### Renovate config

-The `config.js` should be in repo root, because renovate will load it from current directory by default.
+The `config.js` should be in repo root, because Renovate will load it from current directory by default.

-If you want to override the git author and commiter, you need to override with environment variables (see below).
+If you want to override the Git author and committer, you need to override with environment variables (see below).
-This is necessary, because the env is preset by gitlab and overrides any git config done by renovate.
+This is necessary, because the env is preset by Gitlab and overrides any Git config done by Renovate.

-There is `hostRule` for the gitlab docker registry.
+There is a `hostRule` for the GitLab Docker registry.
-The `hostRule`is only required if you use the gitlab registry and renovate should provide updated from that.
+The `hostRule`is only required if you use the GitLab registry and Renovate should provide updates from that.
 `GITLAB_REGISTRY_TOKEN` is a gitlab [variable](https://docs.gitlab.com/ee/ci/variables/#create-a-custom-variable-in-the-ui).

 ```js